Raunak34/Facial-Expression-Recognition/README.md

 Simple Emotion_Detection using Machine Learning

 To use our Emotion Detection Model
-1.Just clone or download and unzip our resporatory 2.install tensorflow and cv2 in the system using pip 3.run the gui.py file
+1. Just clone or download and unzip our respiratory
+2. install tensorflow and cv2 in the system using pip
+3. run the gui.py file
-4.upload the image in the gui
+4. upload the image in the GUI
-5.click on the Detect button to detect the emotion.
+5. click on the Detect button to detect the emotion.
+You need to download the datasets from Kaggle and then run these files according to the file path and name.